goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Syntactic Tree Kernel Theory

 As part of our search for unique features to encode syntactic and semantic similarity, we found that so called Tree Kernels had been shown to be highly effective in augmnting SVMs designed to solve problems in question classification, question answering, Semantic Role Labeling, and named entity recognition.
 The broad idea behind the theory is that syntactic features must be quantified to learn semantic structures.
 It isn't enough to say, compare lists of POS tags for two sentences because the structure of the sentences shape their meanings.
-We therefore design kernels that map from tree structures (i.e. constituency parse trees) to scores that measure the syntactic similarity of the two trees.
+We therefore design kernels that map from tree structures (e.g. constituency parse trees) to scores that measure the syntactic similarity of the two trees.
 Note that these scores are bounded for use in an SVM framework, but could easily be used as features in a deep learning framework.

 ### Kernel Definition

-*This is taken almost verbatim from Moschitti's ACL 2012 tutorial on State-of-the-art Kernels in Natural Language Processing.
-All credit goes to him.*
+*The next few section are taken almost verbatim from Moschitti's ACL 2012 tutorial on State-of-the-art Kernels in Natural Language Processing.
+All credit goes to him and his colleagues.*

-The point of all this is we can ensure our SVM kernel is valid only if the matrix of transformed points is positive semi-definite.
+The point of the following math is that we can ensure our SVM kernel is valid only if the matrix of transformed points is positive semi-definite.
+You can review the literature for the proof.

 A **kernel** is a function: